Cluster automorphism group of braid varieties: Introduction

 where $\textbf{x}=(x_1,\ldots, x_{m+f})$ be an initial seed of $\X$. \end{cor}

-Lastly, in Section \ref{sec: ex of last sec}, we give many examples of explicit computations of the matrix $\ahat$ and the cluster automorphism group actions.
-In many cases, we observe a curious phenomenon that all entries of $\ahat$ have the same sign (either negative or zero).
-We call this \textbf{sign phenomenon}.
+In Section \ref{sec: ex of last sec}, we explore many examples and conputations of $\ahat$ and apply Corollary \ref{cor: main cor}.
+In many cases, we observe a curious phenomenon that all entries of $\ahat$ are non-positive.
+We call this the \textbf{sign phenomenon}.
 We list some of the supporting examples and counterexample of this phenomenon in Section \ref{sec: ex of last sec}.
 It would be interesting to understand the geometric meaning of this phenomenon.
 In line with this inquiry, we propose the following problem.

 \begin{problem} Give an explicit combinatorial description for the non-zero entries of $\ahat$. \end{problem}

 Given a positive $n$-strand braid word $\beta$, we have an explicit description of the action of $(\C^{\times})^{n-1}$ on braid varieties, see \cite{CGGS} for more details.
 This action is given by cluster automorphisms, thus we have a homomorphism $(\C^{\times})^{n-1}\to \text{Aut}(\mathcal{A}(Q_{u,\bm\beta}))$.
 This homomorphism is surjective for $\X$ when $u=id$, but not in general.
 In examples in Section \ref{sec: ex of last sec}, we see that $f$ could be larger than $n-1$, so the cluster automorphism group has higher dimension than $(\C^{\times})^{n-1}$ in general.
 This leads to the following question.